saivarunkonda/saivarunkonda/README.md

 - Languages: Kotlin, TypeScript, Python, and more
 - Always writing stories for needful people!!

-yesterday was going the meaning of "ganji" commonly used in South and I was shocked omg, this has so much to with me haaa! as it was not related to any other.
+yesterday was going the meaning of "ganji" commonly used in South and I was shocked omg, this has so much to relate to me haaa! as it was not related to any other.
 God damn why am I here getting into space who is not like me understanding things 😭.

 ## 🔗Let us Connect
 - [LinkedIn](https://www.linkedin.com/in/sai-varun-konda-535900259/)